Yuan-Meng/personal_website/content/posts/guitar.md

 # Goals + Overview (macOS)

 I've been taking guitar lessons over Zoom since the pandemic began.
-For an electric player, it was initially challenging to split audio input/output multiple ways:
+For an electric player, it was initially challenging how I could split audio inputs/outputs multiple ways:

 1. **Input #1**: Microphone -- so I can talk to my teacher
 2. **Input #2**: Guitar -- no need to explain 🎸🤟 :)